fenok/react-router-typesafe-routes/README.md

 In built-in types, parsing and validation errors are caught and replaced with `undefined`.
 You can also return a default value or throw an error in case of an absent or invalid param.
 All these adjustments reflect in types, too!

-Serialization is type-aware, so there are no wrapping quotes for strings, for example.

 If you need more control, you can build completely custom types, which means that parsing, serializing, and typing are fully customizable.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It's also gradually adoptable.